 Yukon Zinc's Wolverine Mine is a high grade zinc-silver-copper-lead-gold underground mine, with on-site milling capabilities of 1,700 tonnes per day to produce zinc, copper and lead concentrates.

 Yukon Zinc completed major site construction at Wolverine throughout 2009 and 2010.
 Mill commissioning commenced in late 2010 and operations started in 2011.
 In March 2012, commercial production was achieved and in Q1 2013, full design capacity was reached.
 The majority of the concentrate from Wolverine is trucked to the British Columbia port at Stewart.
+The Wolverine Mine was put on care and maintanence in January 2015.

 The Wolverine Mine is located in south east Yukon, Canada, 282 km north east (as the crow flies) from the capital city Whitehorse, and 190 km by road north of Watson Lake and 180 km south of Ross River via the Robert Campbell Highway.
 The Wolverine property encompasses 107 square kilometres, and is accessible either via a 26 km access road west from the Robert Campbell Highway or a 1,340 metre long all-season gravel airstrip.